 - Using a timer to limit how much time you spend on any given task can also help!

+- Being more intentional about resting can help prevent significant increase in pain and/or fatigue.
 Can you block some time in your schedule to take a nap or retreat to your bedroom to read or rest?
 Can you re-organize your to-do’s to spread them out evenly over the course of the week instead of trying to sprint through your list by Monday evening?

 - Be clear about how much you can do and when you might need to tighten your boundaries, whether that means taking some time off from work to focus on your health, or asking for additional help because you are feeling overwhelmed and/or drained.